Mustard procedure: Procedure

+In a normal heart, the sequence of blood is from vena cava to right ventricle, then to the lungs and finally from lungs to the left ventricle to be circulated throughout the body.
+In patients with transposition, the order is from cava to left atrium and ventricle, then to the lungs and finally to the right side of the heart to be pumped out to systemic circulation.

 The Mustard Procedure allows total correction of transposition of the great vessels.
-The procedure employs a baffle to redirect caval blood flow to the left atrium which then pumps blood to the left ventricle which then pumps the deoxygenated blood to the lungs.
+It creates a baffle to redirect deoxygenated caval blood to the left atrium, which then pumps blood to the left ventricle, which in turn delivers this deoxygenated blood to the lungs.
+The effect is that the left ventricle is a functional right, and the right ventricle a functional left.

-In a normal heart, de-oxygenated blood is pumped into the lungs via the right ventricle.
-Then it is distributed throughout the body via the left ventricle.
-In the Mustard procedure, blood is pumped to the lungs via the left ventricle and disseminated throughout the body via the right ventricle.

 Superseded by Arterial Switch

 The Mustard procedure was largely replaced in the late 1980s by the Jatene procedure (arterial switch), in which the native arteries were switched back to normal flow, so that the RV (right ventricle) would be connected to the pulmonary artery and the LV (left ventricle) would be connected to the aorta.
 This surgery had not been possible prior to 1975 because of difficulty with re-implanting coronary arteries which perfuse the actual heart muscle itself (myocardium), and even after it was first performed the excellent results from the Mustard operation meant that it was a long time before the Jatene procedure took over.